MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ## Configure Power Automate for desktop to invoke flows via URL or desktop shortcut

-You can use the following registry entry to enable or disable invoking flows via URL or desktop shortcut.
+You can use the following registry entry to enforce the confirmation dialog or disable invoking flows via URL or desktop shortcut.

 |Hive|Key|Name|Type|
 |---|---|---|---|